 Sites to be assessed in the current review

-You can use the link below to find out which sites will be assessed in the current review (BPA12).
+You can use the link below to find out which sites were assessed in the current review (BPA12).

 - Further information about building in a Bushfire Prone Area can be found at the Victorian Building Authority.